 Occasionally, the committal takes place before the main service.
 Sometimes the whole funeral is held at the person’s grave, including the committal.
 This is called a graveside funeral service.

-What happens at a funeral committal?
+What happens at a committal service?

 At a Christian funeral